-For some people, routers are plug and play appliances that are relegated to a corner, occasionally checking them when our connections become unbearably slow, or maybe reboot it sometimes and make sure the blinking lights say all systems go.
+For some people, routers are plug and play appliances that are relegated to a corner, to be checked on occasionally when our connections become unbearably slow, or maybe rebooted sometimes to make sure the blinking lights say all systems go.

 All of these modern conveniences have a price -- if you're not careful, they can all be exploited with a misconfigured router.